 What are strained eyes?

-Eye strain is a term used to describe a variety of symptoms that stem from a singular cause – that you have, in one way or another, put your eyes under too much strain.
-While there are several different symptoms associated with eye strain, it’s uncommon to get all of them at once.
-It’s much more likely that you’ll experience one or two symptoms at a time, and this may be dependent on how your eye strain came about.
+Eye strain is a term used to describe a variety of side effects that stem from a singular cause – that you have, in one way or another, put your eyes under too much strain.
+While there are several different forms of irritation associated with eye strain, it’s uncommon to get all of them at once.
+It’s much more likely that you’ll experience one or two side effects at a time, and this may be dependent on how your eye strain came about.

-Here are the most common symptoms of eye strain:
+Here are the most common signs of eye strain:

-Unfortunately, many of the symptoms of eye strain are also symptoms of other things, such as dehydration, or are conditions in their own right, such as dry eyes.
+Unfortunately, many of the signs of eye strain are also side effects of other things, such as dehydration, or are conditions in their own right, such as dry eyes.
 However, in most cases the best treatment for eye strain is to avoid whatever is straining your eyes, which can often be helpful even if eye strain isn’t the exact problem.
 So, what causes should you be looking out for?[1]

 What causes eye strain?